elgw/deconwolf/INSTALL.md

 sudo apt-get install libtiff-dev
 ```
 ## FreeBSD
 Deconwolf has been built on FreeBSD.
-In this case the makefile does not
+The makefile does not
-work out of the box, but has to changed slightly.
+work out of the box and has to changed slightly.
 At least `pkg-config` has
 to be replaced by `pkgconf` and `gmake`, not `make` should be used.

 The following packages were required: